 The University of Houston is situated in the center of the fastest growing technological metropolis. in this country.
 The Houston Sigma Zeta Chapter was formally installed on April 16, 1966.
 The Chapter came into being as a result of the planning and promotion of Dr. Douglas Muster.
-Dr. Terry E. Shoup is presently the advisor of the chapter.
+Dr. Ralph Metcalfe is presently the advisor of the chapter.

 The Houston Sigma Zeta Chapter promotes a variety of academic and social activities on the University of Houston campus.
 The chapter along with the student section of ASME sponsor an annual mechanical engineering banquet.
 The banquet provides an opportunity for awards presentations to outstanding mechanical engineering students.
 Every semester a mixer is held to promote interaction among members, faculty, and prospective pledges.
 End of semester parties for the students and faculty are also sponsored by the chapter.
 At these functions the new chapter members present the University of Houston, Pi Tau Sigma Shaft Awards to noteworthy faculty members.

 2018-2019 Luke Thomas Torres President